cinit/WSAPatch/README.md

 This is a patch for WSA to enable WSA (Windows Subsystem for Android) to run on Windows 10.

+I have tested it with my Windows 10 22H2.
+Other versions like Windows 10 21H2 is not tested.

 Steps:

 1. Get WSA appx zip.
 You can do this by following instructions in https://github.com/LSPosed/MagiskOnWSALocal (You need to "build" this yourself with your local WSL2).